-You’ll never have to start from square one, because you have posts that don’t lose their relevance – and the more you have, the bigger your stockpile, and the better off you’ll be.
+You’ll never have to start from square one, because you have posts that don’t lose their relevance – and the more you have, the bigger your stockpile, and the better off you’ll be!

 But only if you actively prevent it from going to waste.

-Here’s a perfect example.
+Here’s a perfect example:

-Career Contessa’s blog is stuffed to the gills with fantastic, evergreen content – cheat sheets, actionable advice, business philosophy, case studies, and even the occasional recipe, all adding up to multiple posts per week.
+Career Contessa’s website is stuffed to the gills with fantastic, evergreen content – cheat sheets, actionable advice, business philosophy, case studies, and even the occasional recipe, all adding up to multiple posts per week.

 Career Contessa leverages their massive library of content to attract new readers, and to direct their newer ones to posts from the past they’ve probably missed.
-Take a look at this tweet, for example:
+Take a look at this Tweet, for example:

 We do the same thing every day.